mattbierner/blog.mattbierner.com/_posts/2015-02-23-stupid-template-tricks-pride-and-parser-combinators-part-two.md

 So as we step out of each recursive call to `many`, we cons elements onto the result list, back to front, to build the final result list.
 If we can implement a parser that conses elements together, implementing `many` will be easy.

 The cons parser takes two parsers, `p` and `q`.
 It runs parser `p` first to get the head of the list and stores this off somewhere.
-Then it run parser `q` to get the rest of the list.
+Then it runs parser `q` to get the rest of the list.
 After both the results of `p` and `q` are available, the head from `p` is consed onto the rest of the list from `q` to build the result list.

 `liftM2` generalizes the combinator of two parsers using a function such as cons.
 It combines the results of parsers `p` and `q` with binary metafunction `f` by nesting `bind` parsers to create closures.